Gaeltacht: 21st century

-A study in 2005 by An Chomhairle um Oideachas Gaeltachta agus Gaelscolaíochta (The Educational Council for Gaeltacht and Irish-Medium Schools, which was established in 2002 under the Education Act 1998) said that Gaeltacht schools were facing a crisis.
+A study in 2005 by the Educational Council for Gaeltacht and Irish-Medium Schools, said that Gaeltacht schools were facing a crisis.
 It forecast that, without support, few of them would be teaching in Irish in 20 years' time.
 This would threaten the future of the Gaeltacht.
 Parents felt that the educational system did not support their efforts to pass on Irish as a living language to their children.
 The study added that a significant number of Gaeltacht schools had switched to teaching in English, and others were wavering.

 In 2002 the third Coimisiún na Gaeltachta stated in its report that the erosion of the use of Irish in the Gaeltacht was now such that it was only a matter of time before the Gaeltacht disappeared.
 In some areas, Irish had already ceased to be a community language.
 Even in the strongest Gaeltacht areas, current patterns of bilingualism were leading to the dominance of English.
 Policies implemented by the State and voluntary groups were having no effect.

 The report recommended that a new language reinforcement strategy was required, one that had the confidence of the community itself.
 The Commission recommended, among many other things, that the boundaries of the official Gaeltacht should be redrawn.
 It also recommended a comprehensive linguistic study to assess the vitality of the Irish language in the remaining Gaeltacht districts.

 The study was undertaken by Acadamh na hOllscolaíochta Gaeilge (part of the National University of Ireland, Galway).
 On 1 November 2007 Staidéar Cuimsitheach Teangeolaíoch ar Úsáid na Gaeilge sa Ghaeltacht ("A Comprehensive Linguistic Study of the Usage of Irish in the Gaeltacht") was published.

 Concerning Gaeltacht boundaries, it suggested creating three linguistic zones within the Gaeltacht region: